patarleth/langchain-chat-demo/date_prompt_main.md

 ---

-That is a lot of buzzwords... but here goes -
+That was a lot of buzzwords... but here goes -

 ### Prompt templates